-503-222-5161 800-452-5161 Fax: 503-820-2370 information relevant to the Council's development and amendment of its regional electric power plan.
+This Advisory Committee is established as part of a network of advisory committees satisfying the Council's obligation under the Act to establish a voluntary scientific and statistical advisory committee to assist in the development, collection, and evaluation of information relevant to the Council's development and amendment of its regional electric power plan.
 Section 4(c)(11).
 Under section 4(a)(4) of the Act, the terms of the Federal Advisory Committee Act, 5 U.S.C.
 Appendix I, sections 1-14, apply "to the extent appropriate" to the Council's advisory committees.

-- 3. Objectives and Scope of Activity: The Advisory Committee will provide policy recommendations to the Council on how best to meet the mutual needs of the RTF's stakeholders, while ensuring that the RTF maintains its role as the pre-eminent independent technical body on energy efficiency in the region (i.e., maintain its independence and credibility).
-The Advisory Committee will develop its policy recommendations for the Council by: - Engaging stakeholders to identify regional priorities and to foster the appropriate use and acceptance of data and outputs from the RTF; - Securing the resources necessary for the RTF to perform the technical work required by the region; - Reviewing the progress of the RTF toward fulfilling those priorities recommended by stakeholders and the RTF Advisory Committee and that have been established by the Council; and - Providing consensus recommendations on policy-related matters regarding how best to meet the mutual needs of the RTF's stakeholders.
+3. Objectives and Scope of Activity: The Advisory Committee will provide policy recommendations to the Council on how best to meet the mutual needs of the RTF's stakeholders, while ensuring that the RTF maintains its role as the pre-eminent independent technical body on energy efficiency and when relevant the interactive analysis between conservation and demand response for the region (i.e., maintain its independence and credibility).
+The Advisory Committee will develop its policy recommendations for the Council by:

+- Engaging stakeholders to identify regional priorities and to foster the appropriate use and acceptance of data and outputs from the RTF; - Securing the resources necessary for the RTF to perform the technical work required by the region; - Reviewing the progress of the RTF toward fulfilling those priorities recommended by stakeholders and the RTF Advisory Committee and that have been established by the Council; and - Providing consensus recommendations on policy-related matters regarding how best to meet the mutual needs of the RTF's stakeholders.